TTP

 Far too often, you are likely to have a bad experience:

 1. The taxi refuses to take you where you want to go because the distance is not far enough to amount to a large enough fare.
-No matter that you have lots of luggage, or can't walk well, or are carrying a baby, or simply have a right to go where you want to go.
+No matter that you have lots of luggage, or can't walk well, or are carrying a baby, or simply have a legal right to be driven to where you want to go.
 Tough luck!

 2. The taxi takes you where you want to go, but refuses to run the meter, and you are charged an exorbitant fare, which you can only reduce by arguing unpleasantly with someone who does not speak your language.